Can Tai Chi and Qigong help you become more compassionate to yourself and others?

 Regular practice of the Classical Chinese arts helps bring about a positive change in personal health, happiness and longevity.
 The slow-moving exercises slow the mind down, reduce internal chatter and allow us to focus on the moment.
 Rather than living our days looking to the past or the future, we live as we are, right now.

-Tai Chi and Qigong help us uncover our potential, level our emotions, open our frame of mind, feel connectedness and find our natural path.
+Tai Chi and Qigong help us uncover our potential, levels our emotions, opens our frame of mind, and helps us feel connectedness to find our natural path.
 As a method to help discover, accept and love ourselves, when we are aligned more with our natural state of being, we are more likely to have compassion and kindness for others.
 We engage in mindfulness in our practice, allow the mind and body to be fully relaxed, aware and attentive.
 We become physically and mentally centred in both movement and stillness.

 We observe our experience and do not interfere with ourselves in a negative or judgemental way, we love and forgive ourselves.
 Being present gives us the space and opportunity to truly listen to our bodies and mind within.
 With a deeper understanding of ourselves, this changes our understanding and behaviour towards others.

 View over some resources of compassionate Tai Chi below:

 Effects of Taiji Practice on Mindfulness and Self-Compassion in Healthy Participants – By Marko Nedeljkovic, Petra H. Wirtz and Brigitte Ausfeld-Hafter.